escrimaglia/pydantic/README.md

-# Create a Data Model with Pydantic -  by Ed Scrimaglia
+# How to create a Data Model using Pydantic

 ## Web page